ToxicDonkeyButts/fifth-equilux/Monsters/Manticore.md

 **Challenge** 3 (700 XP)

 ***Tail Spike Regrowth***.
 The manticore has twenty-four tail spikes.
-Used spikes regrow when the manticore finishes a long rest.
+Used spikes regrow when the manticore finishes a rest.

 ###### Actions